insyncsolutions/appseconnectdocs/_posts/ProcessFlow Management/Nodes and Links/2022-03-12-working-with-Return-Response-Node.md

 Return Response Node is a confirmation node that returns back an acknowledgement information to your Source Application about its predecessor node.
 Return Response Node needs to be implemented after the node whose response you're willing to return.

-For Eg: If you're willing to return the response of GET Node, you need to implement the Response Node after GET Node.
+For Eg : If you're willing to return the response of GET Node, you need to implement the Response Node after GET Node.

-The return information can be configured according to 2 Responses:
+The return information can be configured according to 2 Responses :

 - User-defined Acknowledgement
 - Output of the previous node

-## Working Principle:
+## Working Principle

 1) Navigate to the designer and drag the Return Response Node to the design panel, available under **Flow Logic** menu.
 The Node Configuration Window of the Return Response Node Opens.